-The Carnegie Classification of Institutions of Higher Education ranks Mason among the highest research institutions in the country, with total research expenditures growing from $77 million in 2008-09 to $99 million in 2013-14.
+The Carnegie Classification of Institutions of Higher Education ranks Mason among the highest research institutions in the country.
 Mason's reclassification to an R1 university was driven by growth in resources devoted to science and engineering, which doubled.
-Mason, the largest public research university in Virginia, also increased the number of doctoral degrees it conferred by 27 percent.
+Mason is the largest public research university in Virginia.

 In addition to high-tech spaces on the Fairfax Campus, The engineering school has facilities at Mason's Science and Technology Campus.